luiz-gustavo-alves/pixAPI-Consumer/README.md

 <br>

 API or/and PSP unavaible:
-  - Reject and publish message to queue.
+  - Reject and publish same message to queue.